 USS Battleship Missouri

-Another popular thing to do at Pearl Harbor is explore the USS Battleship Missouri.
+Another popular thing to do at Pearl Harbor is exploring the USS Battleship Missouri.
 This is the ship (referred to as Mighty Mo) where the treaty was signed that ended WWII.

 It’s a massive ship that’s housed on Ford Island, so you’ll take the free Pearl Harbor shuttle to get there.
 It’s the first stop and you will need to buy USS Battleship Missouri tickets in order to enter.
 Check latest rates and more information.